Skip to Main Content

 Eligibility overview

-• Willing and able to use the device at least 18 hours a day for at least 23 days and keep head shaved throughout treatment
+• Patient is willing and able to use the device at least 18 hours a day during treatment

 The above information is intended to provide only a basic description about a research protocol that may be currently active at St. Jude.
 The details made available here may not be the most up-to-date information on protocols used by St. Jude.
 To receive full details about a protocol and its status and or use at St. Jude, a physician must contact St. Jude directly.